 Poorly specified mixtures appear regularly in biotechnological and chemical processes.
 They contain unknown components or known components of unknown concentration.
 Goal of our work is to model the thermodynamic properties of such mixtures with an innovative approach that can be used in simulations during process design and optimization.
 Usually good thermo models of parts of the mixtures are available, e.g. the behaviour of selected key components in pure water.
 Our approach adopts these models and adds generalized perturbation schemes to reflect the influence of the unknown components on the activities of the key components.
 The developed perturbation schemes have a minmum number of parameters and can be combined with any thermo model (gE-models, EoS).

-Collaborative project E2Fuels – Simulation and Integration of OME-Synthese
+Collaborative project E2Fuels – Simulation and integration of OME-synthesis

 The conceptual process design is a highly complex task which requires the combination of several disciplines ranging from physico-chemical properties, process unit concepts, simulation techniques, optimization, and not least creativity.
 Computers serve as pure tools in this process.
-The process synthesize is lead by the creativity of the human engineer.
+The process synthesis is led by the creativity of the human engineer.
 Several attempts have been undertaken to teach computers how to come up with a novel designs.
 These attempts have been mostly algorithmic so far using superstructures of heuristics.
-In this project, we explore techniques that allow computers to derive their own heuristics based on self-designed simulation experiments.
+In this project, we explore techniques that allow computers to derive their own heuristics based on automated simulation experiments.